translationexchange/tml-php/README.md

 Before you can proceed with the integration, please visit http://translationexchange.com to register your application.

 Once you have created a new application, you will be given an application key and a secret.
-You will need to enter them in the initialization function of the Tr8n SDK.
+You will need to enter them in the initialization function of the TML SDK.

 To make sure you have installed everything correctly, create a sample test file in the root folder of your app and call it index.php